|

 signal is jammed, the high hopping rate cannot be used.

-The device is backwards compatible with previous generation
+The device is backward compatible with previous generation

 Akveduct (Акведуцт) devices,